MuhammadHarisSiddiqui620/GameStatix-App/README.md

 # Alarm Clock App ⏰

-A simple and user-friendly alarm clock app built using Flutter, which allows users to set alarms with custom labels and specific time inputs.
-The app is designed with an intuitive interface for easy navigation, supports multiple alarms, and allows for full customization of the alarm notifications.
+A versatile app for creating and managing player or team statistics.
+This app allows users to create detailed records, edit them, and analyze their performance using various metrics and insights.
+It features a clean interface for easy navigation and customization.

 ![Day](https://github.com/user-attachments/assets/6ca54822-2dd1-4dd7-8cbb-f649d5141c79)